 11. Length Tolerances.
 The allowable tolerance for LEAD POINT captive screws only shall be as tabulated below.

 12. Threads.
-Threads shall be Unified external threads with radius root: Class 3A UNC and UNF Series for screw sizes 0 (0.060 in.) through 1 in.: Class 2A UNC and UNF Series for sizes over 1 in. to 1-1/2 in., inclusive: and Class 2A UNC Series for sizes larger that 1-1/2 in.
+Threads shall be Unified external threads with radius root: Class 3A UNC and UNF Series for screw size 0 (0.060 in.) through 1 in.: Class 2A UNC and UNF Series for sizes over 1 in. to 1-1/2 in., inclusive: and Class 2A UNC Series for sizes larger than 1-1/2 in.
 Class 3A does not provide a plating allowance.
-When plated products are required it is recommended that they be procured from the manufacturer.
+When plated products are required it is recommended that they are procured from the manufacturer.
 (See paragraph 1.8).

 16. Screw Point Chamfer.
 The point shall be flat or slightly concave and chamfered.
 The plane of the point shall be approximately normal to the axis of the screw.
 The chamfer shall extend slightly below the root of the thread and the edge between the flat and chamfer may be slightly rounded.
 The included angle of the point should be approximately 90 degrees.
 Chamfering of screw sizes up to and including size 8 (0.164 in.) shall be optional.